dymodi/dymodi.github.io/MLfolds/Bayesian-Learning-on-the-Candy-Example.md

 $p(\mathcal X\mid\theta)=$ probability of $\mathcal X$ given $\theta$

 ## Bayesian Estimation
 Usually, we have more than one hypotheses and we want the most probable hypothesis given the training data.
-That is, Bayesian Estimation can help us choose an appropriate hypothesis from multiple hypotheses \(in discrete hypothesis space\), or compute the apporprate parameter \(in continuous hypothesis space\).
+That is, Bayesian Estimation can help us choose an appropriate hypothesis from multiple hypotheses (in discrete hypothesis space), or compute the apporprate parameter (in continuous hypothesis space).

-**Maximum a posteriori (MAP)**, as its name suggests, is to estimate the parameter $\theta$ by maximize the posteriori $p(\theta |\mathcal X)$.
+**Maximum a posteriori (MAP)**, as its name suggests, is to estimate the parameter $\theta$ by maximize the posteriori .

+$p(\theta |\mathcal X)$

+(test)

 $$ \begin{align}
 \theta_{\text{MAP}}